kk-spartans/scholars-cup/03 - In Futurity, Someone Prophetic Sees/08 - Do we really have free will.md

 ## How much does it matter whether we’re making choices for ourselves?

+^8e03c5

 Imo, not much.

 If you now know that whatever you do doesn’t matter, are you going to commit s\*icide?
 Are you going to drop out school or quit your job?
 No.

 You’ll ignore it, because that’s normal.
 Humans don’t like doing things that aren’t normal.

+## Is it possible that some people have more free will than others?

+In someone else’s opinion, yes.
+But according to me, no — no one has free will, according to me (very untrustworthy source).

+## If criminals aren’t really choosing to be criminals, should they still be punished?

+Yes, because that’s the law. [[08 - Do we really have free will#^8e03c5|As discussed before]], humans don’t like change.